pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/01-slackbot-alert.md

 The slackbot can be modified to alert based on any information available from Pixie's observability platform.
 Some notes:

-- We recommend testing your PxL code in the [Live UI](https://work.withpixie.ai/).
+- We recommend testing your PxL code in the <CloudLink url="/">Live View</CloudLink>.
 Once it works, you can replace the `PXL_SCRIPT` string in the slackbot app code.

 - The example `PXL_SCRIPT` filters for services in the `px-sock-shop` namespace only.
 Make sure to modify or remove this line to fit your cluster's needs.